 Mature Training Routine

-As you mature, you will learn that age is just a number and it's really mind over matter.
-There is no such thing as being too old to workout or exercise.
-Working out is an imperative component to the production of male testosterone.
-HGH (growth hormone) is secreted simultaneously with testosterone and assists in magnifying it's effects, however this can only be obtained through exercise.
+As you mature, you will learn that age is just a number and mind-over-matter is everything.
+There is no such thing as being too old to exercise.
+Working out is an imperative component of the production of male testosterone.
+HGH (growth hormone) is secreted simultaneously with testosterone and assists in magnifying its effects, however, this can only be obtained through exercise.
 HGH is only secreted under two conditions: When compound movements are utilized and when the concentration of lactic acid is immense.
-For example like when performing super sets, forced reps, or performing sets to failure.
-A work out routine that consists of compound exercises (bench press, squat, military press, dead lifts, barbell rows, etc) followed by a couple of isolation movements per body part will force the lactic acid and HGH build up and release.
+For example like when performing supersets, forced reps, or performing sets to failure.
+A workout routine that consists of compound exercises (bench press, squat, military press, deadlifts, barbell rows, etc.) followed by a couple of isolation movements per body part will force the lactic acid and HGH build-up and release.

 Factors that Lower Testosterone

-Of course there are going to be some certain foods and environmental things that can and will affect your hormone levels and should be avoided if at all possible.
-Being overweight, excessive stress which releases the hormone cortisol, insomnia or lack of sleep, certain kinds of vitamin deficiencies and a high consumption of alcohol can all have adverse effects on your levels.
-Recreational usage of drugs such as marijuana and over training the body in the gym can also contribute to a sharp decline in your testosterone levels.
+Of course, there are going to be some certain foods and environmental things that can and will affect your hormone levels and should be avoided if at all possible.
+Being overweight, excessive stress which releases the hormone cortisol, insomnia or lack of sleep, certain kinds of vitamin deficiencies, and high consumption of alcohol can all have adverse effects on your levels.
+Recreational usage of drugs such as marijuana and over-training the body in the gym can also contribute to a sharp decline in your testosterone levels.
 Studies have shown that ingesting high levels of mercury, pesticides, and some pharmaceuticals have also been associated with the lowering of hormone levels.

-There are many over the counter supplements that can encourage the natural production and release of testosterone as we start to get older.
-Natural supplements such as ALA (alpha-lipoic acid), caffeine, L-carnitine and Vitamins C & E are all natural inhibitors to the enzymes that convert testosterone into DHT can all be found in any nutrition store or even in your neighborhood grocery store.
-There are several other anabolic inducing supplements on the market as well.
+There are many over-the-counter supplements that can encourage the natural production and release of testosterone as we start to get older.
+Natural supplements such as ALA (alpha-lipoic acid), caffeine, L-carnitine, and Vitamins C & E are all-natural inhibitors to the enzymes that convert testosterone into DHT and can all be found in any nutrition store or even in your neighborhood grocery store.
+There are several other anabolic-inducing supplements on the market as well.
 Consult your healthcare professional once you know where your levels are at to see which one of these products will work best for you.